yuriqpaiva/gofinances/README.md

 ## 💡 Introduction

-Mobile application made with React Nativo to manage your personal finances
+Mobile application made with React Native to manage your personal finances

 1. Sign In with Google or Apple
 2. Register a Outcome or Income transaction